Belt Line Road Church of Christ

 The land for the meeting place of the Belt Line Road church of Christ was donated by Sister Elizabeth Stovall who attended regularly until shortly before her death at age 101.

-Since 1955, the buliding has had four additions, completed in 1957, 1962 and 1975.
+Since 1955, the building has had four additions, completed in 1957, 1962 and 1975.
 The present main auditorium will seat 400 people with excellent classroom facilities available close by.
 A minister's home was purchased across the street from the church building in 1956 and has since been converted into a classroom, annex and fellowship center.
-In 2005, a new home was purchased on W. Pioneer Drive, where the Hatch's now live.
+In 2005, a new home was purchased on W. Pioneer Drive, where the minister now lives.

 A Look Back to the 1950's...